-Theme Indicator Specifications / definitions Reporting requirements Data source/s and responsible agency Notes / limitations Air and noise pollution: Protecting people from exposure to harmful pollution from the 1.5 Harmful emissions from fuel combustion National estimate of: Amount of each pollutant type Segmented by mode (on-road motor vehicle, rail, shipping, aviation).
+Theme Indicator Specifications / definitions Reporting requirements Data source/s and responsible agency Notes / limitations Air and noise pollution: Protecting people from exposure to harmful pollution from the transport system 1.5 Harmful emissions from fuel combustion National estimate of: Nitrogen oxide (NOX), non-methane volatile organic compounds (NMVOCs) and sulphur dioxide (SO2) emissions (in kilotonnes) PM2.5 and PM10 (in g/kg) emitted from motor vehicles.
+Emission factors are derived from Waka Kotahi Vehicle Emission Prediction Model.
+Amount of each pollutant type Segmented by mode where the data are available (on-road motor vehicle, rail, shipping, aviation).
 New Zealand Greenhouse Gas Inventory managed by Ministry of Business, Innovation & Employment (MBIE).
-National Air Emission Inventory managed by Ministry for the Environment.
-Note there are limitations associated with this indicator, e.g. time lag in reporting given the complexity of the method, data on PM2.5 and PM10 are only available for 2015. transport system 1.6 Exposure to elevated concentrations of air pollution from the transport system Elevated concentrations of air pollution (and how this is attributed to road transport) needs to be further defined but will likely be based on existing standards (e.g. national ambient air quality guidelines and standards, or those from the World Health Organisation).
-Currently this measure is limited to road transport but is expected to be extended over time to include rail.
-At this time, land transport related air pollution does not include dust from unsealed roads.
-Segmented by mode and region and reported as: • Absolute number of people • Percentage of total New Zealand population.
-Waka Kotahi is currently developing the vehicle emissions mapping tool which will be able to report on the number of people exposed to elevated concentrations of road transport-related air pollution.
-This model is expected to eventually be able to report on rail as well.
-Under development.
-Not available for 19/20 reporting.
-The 2019 dataset will be available by mid-2021.
-1.7 Exposure to elevated levels of noise from the transport system The assessment and reporting matrixes are different across modes.
+Vehicle Emissions Mapping Tool (Waka Kotahi).
+Note there are limitations associated with the reporting on NOX, NMVOCs and SO2, e.g. time lag in reporting given the complexity of the method.
+The reporting on PM2.5 and PM10 are only available for road transport.
+1.6 Exposure to elevated levels of noise from the transport system The assessment and reporting matrixes are different across modes.
 "High noise" is defined as >=64 LA eq (Equivalence continuous sound level).
 Currently this measure is limited to road transport on national, regional and arterial roads.
 Reported as: Waka Kotahi's land transport noise pollution model.
 This model is expected to eventually be able to also report on rail.
 Equivalent aviation measure based on airport noise contour maps is to be developed.
 The land transport noise pollution model is complex and costly, so is likely to be updated every 2 or more years, and reported with a time lag.
-The 2019 dataset will be available by mid-2021.